Low-Range Drink Driving

 If you are caught low-range drink driving, your licence is immediately suspended for 24 hours.

-Driving during an immediate suspension period is an offence and carries a maximum penalty of 12 months imprisonment and/or a 40 Penalty Unit fine.
+Driving during an immediate suspension period is an offence and carries a maximum penalty of 12 months imprisonment and/or 40 penalty units.

 More than likely, yes.
 Low-range drink driving is considered to be a serious offence.
-The seriousness of the charge is heightened depending on the level of alcohol in the offenders blood or breath.
+The seriousness of the charge is heightened depending on the concentration of alcohol in the offender’s blood or breath.
 While the penalty for a first offender is unlikely to include a custodial sentence, the recording of a criminal conviction against your name is possible, though not inevitable.

 What Does It Mean To Have A Criminal Conviction Recorded?

 The consequences of having a criminal conviction recorded can be very serious.
 For example, most employers will conduct a background check on potential employees as part of the standard recruitment process including a police check.
 A police check would reveal if you have a criminal conviction recorded against your name, and the charge for which it was recorded.
 This may impact the employer’s decision in whether or not to employ you.